orca-scan/express-deprecator/README.md

 * Regex is supported if wrapped in /.../, otherwise literal match
 * You can match on any combination of method, url, headers, query, or body

-## Why use it?

-Over time, APIs accumulate old clients or unwanted traffic. express-mute helps to:
-* Remove legacy routes with no disruption
-* Drop deprecated traffic fast with minimal overhead
-* Manage rules in JSON _(not code)_ so updates are painless